 My other favourite is Candy (Jean Peters)in Pickup On South Street.
 Candy is a tough gal who puts up a I can take care of myself front, when in reality she can be easily hurt.
 Candy puts herself in great danger helping Skip (Richard Widmark)uncover a communist gang.

 The men in Noir films (both good and bad)are usually cynical and world weary chaps.
 They are tough and comfortable with dishing out (and being around) violence.
-Some are bad guys with no redeeming features, while others have tough exteriors in order to survive this world, but underneath that toughness they are actually total sweethearts.
-Sometimes a decent guy (like Walter Neff for example)gets caught up in a web weaved by a femme fatale,becomes caught up in murder and crime, and soon finds that they have no way out and will end up dead or in jail.
+Some are bad guys with no redeeming features, while others have tough exteriors in order to survive this world, but underneath that toughness are actually total sweethearts.
+Sometimes a decent guy (like Walter Neff for example)gets caught up in a web weaved by a femme fatale, or an old pal who they should have steered well clear of,and becomes caught up in murder and crime and has no way out and will end up dead or in jail.

 A few of the Noir guys.
 Images on left screenshots by me.
 Right image from IMDb.